How an Economy Grows and Why It Crashes

 How an Economy Grows and Why it Crashes (2010) is an illustrated book on various economic topics by Peter Schiff and Andrew Schiff.
-The book allegorically explores such topics as inflation, deficit spending, central banking, international trade, and the housing bubble and credit collapse of 2008.
+The book allegorically explores such topics as inflation, deficit spending, central banking, international trade, and the housing bubble and 2008 financial crisis.
 The Washington Times stated that the book "[conveys] the often intuitive ideas of economics through an engaging, fictitious story richly illustrated with amusing cartoons."

 Content

 This book presents three important points of Austrian economics: First, the fundamental reason for promoting economic growth is production, not consumption; second, improving the deteriorating economic situation requires savings rather than consumption; third, the economy does not need inflation but rather deflation for prosperity.

 Award

 The book was a 2010 winner of the getAbstract International Book Award, and a New York Times best-seller.

 Preceding book

 The book was based on an earlier "economic comic book" by the authors' father Irwin Schiff, titled How an Economy Grows and Why it Doesn't.